 Trout fishing in most streams in the zone opens May 23, being the fourth Saturday in May.
 The late May opener for streams helps to protect salmon and steelhead smolts, most of which have left freshwater streams on their way to the ocean by late May.
 Consult the 2015 Oregon Sport Fishing Regulations to check the status of specific streams in your area.

 The Southwest Zone includes the Rogue and Umpqua watersheds, and all the coastal watersheds between the Umpqua and the California border.
 The Rogue and Umpqua offer nearly year-round fishing for salmon and steelhead.
 Spring Chinook are present in both rivers.
 On the Rogue, spring Chinook returns are expected to be similar to the good returns experienced over the last couple of years (which included almost 10,000 returns to Cole Rivers Hatchery last year alone), and fishing should be good.
 The Umpqua is expecting a good run of over 10,000 springers.

-Fall Chinook fisheries in the Coos and Coquille rivers draw anglers from far and wide.
-Early returning summer steelhead will be available in both rivers as well.
+Fall Chinook fisheries in the Coos and Coquille rivers draw anglers from far and wide, as do winter steelhead fisheries.

 |January sun breaks out on Willow Lake -Photo by Dan Van Dyke-